Children's Hands-on Workshop: We can be Urban Farmers (Level 1)

 School Holidays Special - Learning About Microgreens

-Two burgeoning education centres, CNLE and Brain Matter, are coming together to bring an exciting new Eco-science programme for parents and children.
+Two burgeoning education centres, CNLE and Brain Matter, are coming together to bring an exciting new Eco-science programme for children between 6-12 years old.
 There will be a high-energy treasure hunt in a real local urban farm that will be sure to stimulate all senses while teaching the art of observation and plant identification.

 So, come and join us for a meaningful time of bonding and fun as we inspire our next generation of ecologically literate citizens.